[?] Subscribe To This Site

 Located in the Old City, just minutes from the Western Wall, the Heritage House hostels provide accommodations for Jewish sojourners.
 Not only is this the place to stay for a Jewish Jerusalem pilgrimage, you can't stay in the Old City at this price anywhere else: 25 shekels (about $6) a night, 50 shekels (about $12) for Friday nights.

-You can also sign up to have the hostel arrange for you to have a Shabbat meal with a local family.
+If you ask, the hostel will arrange for you to have a Shabbat meal with a local family - providing a fascinating immersion in traditional Jewish culture.
 It also provides an afternoon meal on Saturdays with a speaker and lively singing.
 Guests can attend regular lecture series on Jewish tradition at no cost.

 14 Agron St.